THE VELVET UNDERGROUND EXPERIENCE – Art & Music Exhibition

 Another VERY IMPORTANT article that should have been featured in the exhibition:

-THIS IS JUST AN EXCERPT – Click here for the full article (& photos)
+BELOW IS AN EXCERPT – Click here for the full article (& photos)

 By Howie Pyro